-271 4 Year Old Classes
+271 4 Year Old Championship

-- 1 Entry qualifications: For registered horses aged 4 years old as at the 1 January in the current year. - 2 Table A, over one or two rounds, not against the clock.
-All clears or double clears to share equal 1st place. - 3 Speed: 325m per minute.
+- 1 Entry qualifications: For registered horses aged 4 years old as at the 1 January in the current year. - 2 Table: A1 or A2 All clears or double clears to share equal 1st place. - 3 Speed: 325m per minute.
 Course Designer: Level 3 or above. - 4 Course: Fences not to exceed 1.00m in the First Round.
 Please see Course Specifications Tables. - 5 Direct entry at the British Showjumping National Championships.